Journaling & Mental Health

 Differences Between a Journal and a Diary:

 • Diaries are chronological.
-This is because a diary records the feelings, activities, and events a person experiences daily.
+They record a person's feelings, activities, and events daily.

 • Journals are not chronological and do not follow a specific pattern or order.
 When you have a journal, you write down whatever comes to mind at that particular time.